mila-iqia/fuel/docs/index.rst

 Quickstart
 ----------

-Begin by telling Fuel where to find the data it needs.
+Once you have :doc:`installed <setup>` Fuel, you can begin by telling Fuel where to find the data it needs.
 You can do this by creating a ``.fuelrc`` file:

 .. code-block:: bash